prince272/nextsolution/README.md

 2. **Create a New Project Using the Template:**

-   After installing the template, you can either continue using the terminal or command prompt, or switch to Visual Studio to complete the setup:
+   After installing the template, you can either continue using the terminal or command prompt, or switch to Visual Studio to create the new project:

    - **Using the terminal or command prompt:**